MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/about-job-queues.md

   - "sv-se"
 ---
 # About Data Tables
-[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] data tables come in two basic types: Master and Setup.
+ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> data tables come in two basic types: Master and Setup.
 When you are setting up a company configuration, you can use these types to focus your configuration strategy.

 ## Master Data Tables
- The following table lists a some example [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] master data tables.
+ The following table lists a some example ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> master data tables.
 When you initialize a new company, these tables are empty.

 ### Master Data Tables